TwoLivesLeft/CHDropboxSync/readme.markdown

 Additions
 ---

-This library has been modified to allow for additional notifications during the syncing progress.
+This library has been modified to allow for additional notifications during the syncing process.

 A CHDropboxSyncDelegate protocol has been added with the following methods: